ZenithVal/OSCLeash/README.md

 If you want to enable the feature make sure to set **TurningEnabled to True**.<br/>
 `Currently Supports North, East, South, & West`<br/>

-If you had a leash up front and you want to turn to match the direction it's pulled from (EG: a Collar with the leash on the front)<br/>Set set the parameter on your Leash Physbone and config to `Leash_North`.<br/>
+If you had a leash up front and you want to turn to match the direction it's pulled from (EG: a Collar with the leash on the front) Set set the parameter on your Leash Physbone and config to `Leash_North`.<br/>

 ```json
         "PhysboneParameters":